cpellet/solana-pay/README.md

 ## Getting started

-This plugin relies on no additional dependencies to get started with Solana Pay.
+This package bundles everything needed to get started with Solana Pay.
 Once you have created a wallet and have a public address on the Solana network, you will be able to author transaction requests directly in-app, with no server required.

 ## Usage